gvishal/rank_text_cnn/README.md

 This code is an independent implementation of Learning to Rank Short Text Pairs with Convolutional Deep Neural Networks SIGIR'15 in Keras.

 # Results
 1. Evaluation done using TREC-Eval and without word overlap features.
+2. Trained the model for 15 epochs, setting more or less the same parameters as mentioned in the paper.
+3. Used only a single dropout layer, after the Dense layer.
+4. Used `sigmoid` as the activation function, instead of `softmax` (mentioned in the paper).

 For the provided data `jacana-qa-naacl2013-..`